eugen0329/vim-esearch/README.md

 ### Acknowledgements

-Special thanks to the contributors, issue reporters and other plugin authors (arpeggio.vim, incsearch.vim etc.) whose code has helped to develop some aspects of the plugin.
+Special thanks to contributors, issue reporters and other plugin authors (arpeggio.vim, incsearch.vim etc.) whose code has helped to develop some aspects of the plugin.

 ### Licence